lotusirous/codescan/doc/system-design.md

 For example, the enqueue process may fail or the network connection may drop, which would require retrying a task for the worker.
 Additionally, when a worker completes or fails a task, it must send the result back to the manager, which could be done via Remote Procedure Calls (RPC) or a task queue.
 These extra events and processes add complexity and require additional development time and resources.
 For this reason, it's not considered a good choice.

+While this approach may present challenges in terms of the size of the in-memory queue, these limitations can be mitigated through adjustments to the configuration or by utilizing multiple instances.

 ## Improvements

 **Rate limiter**: The resources available for a user depend on the cost they pay.
 It is important to limit the number of tasks for the reliability of our service.